-Moselsteig Side Trail König-Johann-Runde
+Moselsteig side route König-Johann-Runde

-On the trail of medieval nobility.
+On the trail of the blue-blooded lords of the castle.

 Elevation profile